PanosGriziotis/Unibot/README.md

 # Unibot: Building a Virtual Assistant for College Students with Rasa

-Unibot is a task-oriented dialogue system that helps Greek speaking college students with requests related to a course of their interest.
-It is designed to fulfill different requests based on the type of information a student desires to retrieve about a specific course of their semester.
+Unibot is a task-oriented dialogue system designed to assist Greek-speaking college students with questions about courses of interest.
+It helps students retrieve specific information based on their needs, focusing on courses from their semester's curriculum.

-When talking to the bot, a database is automatically created and connected to the system’s actions, containing information gathered from the web.
-The selected source is the official website of the Department of Informatics and Telecommunication of the National Kapodistrian University of Athens (https://www.di.uoa.gr).
-The data scope is limited to the undergraduate curriculum and the schedule for the 2019-2020 academic year.
+The system automatically creates and connects to a database that gathers information from the web.
+The primary source is the official website of the Department of Informatics and Telecommunications at the National and Kapodistrian University of Athens (https://www.di.uoa.gr).
+The data is scoped to the undergraduate curriculum and class schedule for the 2019-2020 academic year.

 ## Things you can ask the bot

-The bot currently has three skills.
-You can ask it to:
+Unibot currently supports three main functionalities:
-1. Tell you the detailed schedule of a course's class (day, time, prodessor, classroom)
+1. Ask for the day, time, professor, and classroom for any course.
-2. Give you a summary of a course's subject
+2. Request a concise summary of a course’s subject.
-3. Give general information for a course and carry through both the above tasks at the same time.
+3. Combine both tasks above to get a full overview of the course, including schedule and subject details.

-Please [click here](https://drive.google.com/file/d/16h3I6WvgVz6VmVbbYQcY44ZhkGqMFDl5/) to access a more detailed report on the project.
+[click here](https://drive.google.com/file/d/16h3I6WvgVz6VmVbbYQcY44ZhkGqMFDl5/) to access a detailed report on the project.

 ## Set up